Physical Therapist Assistant - Student Learning Outcomes

 - Participate in educating and providing patient-related instruction to patients, family members, and caregivers based on the plan of care.

-- Participate in administrative functions within a physical therapy service, including billing and reimbursement and quality assurance.
+- Participate in practice management functions within a physical therapy service, including billing and organizational planning.

-- Demonstrate an awareness and commitment to social responsibility, citizenship, and advocacy.
+- Demonstrate awareness of and commitment to social responsibility, citizenship, and advocacy.

 - Identify career development and lifelong learning opportunities for the physical therapist assistant.